Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

----
-layout: page
-title: Triggers
-tagline: Loading and using triggers
----

 Many triggers have a default command (or commands) defined, so if you don't choose one in the options, the default will be used.

 ### Global options: